Welcome to the Hornsea Pottery Collectors’ and Research Society Website

-We are keen collectors of Hornsea pottery, Peter is the Vice-Chairman and Dorothy the Secretary of the Hornsea Pottery Collectors and Research Society and we have produced this site for the benefit of other people who are bitten by the Hornsea bug.
-If you would like to join this friendly Society, go to our "contact us" page.
-Our late Vice-President, Brian Heckford, wrote the book "Hornsea Pottery 1949/89 - its people, processes and products."
+We are keen collectors of Hornsea pottery and serve on the committee of the Hornsea Pottery Collectors and Research Society, this site is for the benefit of other people who are bitten by the Hornsea bug.
+If you would like to join this friendly Society, go to our “contact us” page.
+Also society memberships are usually available on Ebay which people find is an easy way to join Our late Vice-President, Brian Heckford, wrote the book “Hornsea Pottery 1949/89 – its people, processes and products.”
 This book can only be purchased by members of the Society.
 It is an invaluable asset to any Hornsea collector.
 We occasionally have ‘swaps’ for sale, look on our sales page for details.
 A number of Hornsea pottery collectors also have web sites, you can find these on the Links page.
 You are welcome to email us but please note, we do not give valuations.

 The History of Hornsea Pottery